hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances.rst

    :doc:`Instance on Points </modeling/geometry_nodes/instances/instance_on_points>` nodes.

 Here, nested instancing is used to distribute geometry that contains both a mesh and instances.
-The output geometry contains a "real" mesh, and a group of instances.
+The output geometry contains a "real" mesh and a group of instances.
 Each instance contains a sphere mesh and many instances of a cone geometry.

 .. figure:: /images/modeling_geometry-nodes_instances-nested-tree.png